 - SBA’s Economic Injury Disaster Loans are just one piece of the expanded focus of the federal government’s coordinated response, and the SBA is strongly committed to providing the most effective and customer-focused response possible.

 - To apply, click here.

 Advance funds of up to $10,000 will be available to applicants located in low-income communities who previously recieved an EIDL Advance for less than $10,000, or those who applied but recieved no funds due to lack of available program funding.
 Applicants do not need to take any action at this time.
 SBA will reach out to those who qualify.
 For more information, click here.

 For additional information, please contact the SBA disaster assistance customer service center.
 Call 1-800-659-2955 (TTY: 1-800-877-8339) or email firstname.lastname@example.org.

 To learn more about additional resources available to small businesses, click here.

 In the fifth coronavirus relief bill, a second stimulus payment was included.
 The payment is $600 for every eligble individual, and $1,200 for every eligible married couple.
 Also, families will receive an additional $600 for every eligible child.
 To be eligible, an individual cannot make more than $75,000 adjusted gross income, and a married couple cannot make more than $150,000.
 At this time, if you still have not received your first economic income payment or received the incorrect amount, you can claim or reconcile the new Recovery Rebate Credit when you file your 2020 income taxes.

 In addition to federal stimulus payments, Texans who are out of work can apply for unemployment through the Texas Workforce Commission.

-Due to a high volume of callers, the TWC asks that Texans use their area code to find their proposed call and access times listed on the chart below.
-If you continue to have problems contacting the TWC for unemployment benefits, we recommend contacting your state representatives or senators.
+If you have problems contacting the TWC for unemployment benefits, we recommend contacting your state representatives or senators.